 Please note that your privacy and security are of the utmost importance to us.
 Smart Sync and this component have been subjected to rigorous testing and inspection to ensure stability and security.

-Smart Sync is an opt-in feature so you can choose to opt-out if you wish to do so.
+You can opt-out of the system extension or driver if you wish to do so.
 However, you cannot use Smart Sync without enabling the system extension or driver.

 If you use Dropbox Professional, or you're a member of a Dropbox Business team, you can opt out of the system extension at any time.
 However, note that opting out of the system extension will disable Smart Sync.
 You must have the system extension enabled to use Smart Sync.

 To disable the system extension: